soitez/IOT/No.1 Instructions on installing node red.md

 4. Once done installing node red proceed on typing `node-red` to run and change node.js to node-red.

+5. And then proceed on going to the browser and type in `localhost:1880`.

-5. here's a link to a short video if you are still struggling on running the node-red
+6. here's a link to a short video if you are still struggling on running the node-red

 - https://drive.google.com/file/d/1Ot29kWpnsiaWTV4DhDiAiqCVFg5_0R7Q/view?usp=sharing